 For initial issuance of registration plates, a customer may choose a two-year registration period.
 In addition, registration renewal coupons with an April 2017 expiration date or later will include both the one-year and the two-year registration fees.
 If the fee listed in the “2-yr fee” block on the registration renewal form is shaded gray that vehicle type is not eligible to renew for a two-year period.
-In addition, vehicle owners that pay a processing fee in lieu of registration would not be eligible for a two-year registration period.
+In addition, vehicle owners who pay a processing fee in lieu of registration are not eligible for a two-year registration period.

 Duplicate Registration Cards and Plates

-Apply for a Duplicate or Replacement Registration Card Online
+Apply for a Duplicate Registration Card Online

 , please submit your completed application to the address on the form.